Before you can be anything, you have to be yourself.

 Maureen Egan has been a freelance writer for national and regional publications, a magazine columnist, an English teacher and a creator of an award-winning food events business.
 She has written two nonfiction books about Richmond, Virginia, her home of 30 years.
 A member of 12 x 12 and SCBWI, she is now re-focusing on writing picture book texts and poetry for children.
-She is a 2022 Baron Fellow at the American Antiquarian Society, researching a nonfiction picture book.
+She was a 2022 Baron Fellow at the American Antiquarian Society, researching a nonfiction picture book.
 Maureen brings a quirky sensibility, insight and liveliness to everything she writes, except this.

 More about Maureen

-As a freelance writer, Maureen has had essays and features published in Southern Living, The Washington Post, Christian Science Monitor, Virginia Living, Richmond magazine and more, as well as her At Home column for R*Home 2003 -2015.
+As a freelance writer, Maureen has had essays and features published in Southern Living, The Washington Post, The Daily Beast, The Christian Science Monitor, Virginia Living, Richmond magazine and more, as well as her At Home column for R*Home 2003 -2015.
 Her poem, “Night Rise,” appeared in the May/June 2023 edition of Cricket.
-Highlights and Wee Ones have purchased poems for children.
+Highlights and Wee Ones have purchased other poems for children.
 In 2010, she wrote Insiders’ Guide to Richmond.
 She then co-founded a food event business, researching and sharing the unvarnished, multi-layered history of Richmond, Virginia while highlighting local eateries and attractions.
 That led to co-producing Fire, Flour & Fork, an award-winning, curated food festival 2014-2019 and co-authoring Richmond’s Culinary History in 2017.
 Maureen is back to writing full-time, re-energized to write picture books and poetry as well as nonfiction for children and adults.

 Maureen lives in Richmond, Virginia with her husband, tickled that her two adult children have put down roots close by.